lucastenani/react-fundamentals/README.md

 ## Project URL

 You can see the project in action [here](https://lucastenani.github.io/react-fundamentals/).
+Please note that the Figma design used in this project is the property of RocketSeat.
+Refer to RocketSeat's terms and conditions for usage rights of the design.

 ## Design